 Unsecured credit card debt basics

-When you applied for the card the credit card company did some research on you and determined that you were creditworthy and a card was issued.
-It was their belief that you would pay your bill on time.
-If you fail to pay your credit card bill on time to an unsecured lender then you run the risk of having your interest rate increase or have additional fees applied to the balance.
+When you applied for the credit card, the company assessed your creditworthiness and issued the card based on their belief that you would pay your bill on time.
+If you fail to make timely payments, you risk having your interest rate increase or additional fees added to your balance.

 Secured credit card debts in Texas

-At the other end of the debt-spectrum are secured credit card debts.
+At the other end of the debt spectrum are secured credit card debts.
 Creditors can issue secured credit cards when a card is attached to your bank account, for example.

 Your bank account acts as the collateral involved in the creditor-debtor relationship.
-The bank who issues your card may require you to maintain a certain balance in your checking or savings account.
+The bank that issues your card may require you to maintain a certain balance in your checking or savings account.
 This is to protect them in the event that you fail to pay your credit card bill.
 As you build a longer history with your bank-issued card and consistently pay your bills on time, the required amount of money you need to maintain may decrease.

 Conclusion